 Political science and history have much in common.
 Both disciplines take a critical look at the past and seek to understand how events have shaped societies.
 Both also research, analyze data and present written reports with their findings.
 While history majors may take a more generalized look at the past, political scientists focus on government and use lessons from history to generate information that can be used to direct policies of the future.

-Undergraduate history majors are well-positioned to use their skills and knowledge as a political scientist.
+Undergraduate history majors are well-positioned to exercise their skills and knowledge as a political scientist.
 To do so, they may have to return to the classroom and earn a master's degree in political science, public administration or a related field.
-However, once they graduate, they will be ready to step into one of the highest paying jobs a history major can find.
+However, once they graduate, they may be able to step into one of the highest paying jobs a history major can find.

 Political scientists typically work full-time for think tanks, nonprofit organizations, lobbying groups, colleges or labor organizations.
 In 2012, half of all political scientists in the U.S. worked for the federal government, according to the Bureau of Labor Statistics.